Listen to this episode

 Insider allocation risk

-This is the single most important factor in evaluating DeAI token models.
+More than anything else, this is what determines long-term token behaviour.
 When insiders hold significant supply, their incentives diverge from other participants.
-They are incentivised to pump narratives to create exit liquidity, not to build sustainable infrastructure.
+They’re incentivised to pump narratives to create exit liquidity, not to build sustainable infrastructure.

 • MOR: 0% insider allocation.
 No insider selling pressure.